-Virtual reality (VR) and augmented reality (AR) are nothing new for passionate gamers, but, in other industries, especially banking, it could cause a revolution.
-The potential of VR/AR's power to create an exceptional user experience is still undiscovered, which is why’ UXDA took on the challenge to demonstrate how this kind of future banking in Metaverse would work.
-Let us introduce you to the first Metaverse banking concept that includes virtual reality banking, augmented reality banking, tablet, desktop, wearable and mobile banking.
+Next-gen of AR/VR devices such as Apple Vision Pro and Meta Quest 3 hit the market in 2023, but the potential of VR/AR's power to create a next-gen user experience in banking is still undiscovered, which is why’ UXDA took on the challenge to demonstrate how this kind of future banking in Metaverse would work.
+Let us introduce you to the first mixed reality banking concept that includes virtual reality banking, augmented reality banking, tablet, desktop, wearable and mobile banking.

 Today, without a digital presence, there is no successful trade or service in the digital age.
 The next revolutionary disruption will be caused by the Metaverse.
 Virtual reality and augmented reality have already become mainstream in the gaming industry.
 Thanks to its potential to engage, it attracts a lot of interest from gamers who want to enjoy lifelike, immersive experiences.

 But, true mixed reality potential lies far beyond games; it's a new Metaverse platform that provides a revolutionary user experience.
 VR and AR technologies will merge digital content with the real world to create one constant Metaverse reality.

 We could say that the modern digital world as we see it today is only the basic preparation stage for the Metaverse that we will fully experience in a few decades.

 This will enrich consumers' experience with as-seen-in-a-movie opportunities in all the industries, especially after AI and 5G integration.
 Metaverse has one of the highest projected growth potentials, according to tech experts.

 This means that every company that strives to succeed in the digital world should expand its digital transformation plans and include a Metaverse strategy.

 The main question is: how will everyday services work in the new Metaverse environment, especially banking?
 For example, if we are in a virtual or augmented reality session, do we need to exit out to check a few transactions or send money to relatives using mobile phones?

 Let's say “hello” to the future and dive into how Metaverse banking service could look in VR/AR and how we would be able to use it.